TiagoJFil/Battleship-API/README.md

 # Battleship Project

-The frontend web application will be developed with the react framework.

-Frontend applications will communicate with the backend service using an HTTP API.
+This project consists of both a front-end and a back-end component, with the front-end communicating with the back-end using an HTTP API.

-The back-end is developed using the spring framework and
+ The back-end is developed using the Spring framework and Kotlin, while the front-end is developed using the React library and TypeScript.